 It is observed that the access policy Bucket Access is the one that manages to keep the access frequencies of the chunks close to each other, regardless of the cache eviction policy used, making it more difficult to distinguish the chunks.
-This happens because less frequent chunks can be placed in the same bucket as more frequent chunks, changing their access frequency, and making it more difficult to perform frequency analysis attacks.
+This happens because less frequent chunks can be placed in the same bucket as more frequent chunks, changing their access frequency, and making it more difficult to perform frequency analysis attacks (we assume a uniform distribution of entries by buckets as explained in Section 4.5.4).
 However, this access policy is computationally more expensive than the Direct Access policy, and also increases the number of accesses by more than an order of magnitude.
-With the Least Accessed Externally policy, the Direct Access access policy is also able to keep the access frequencies of the chunks close to each other, but with a lower number of accesses.
+With the Less Accessed Externally policy, the Direct Access access policy is also able to keep the access frequencies of the chunks close to each other, but with a lower number of accesses.
 However, using this eviction policy implies higher memory usage within the enclave, which leads to a smaller number of entries that can be stored in the enclave.
-We can also observe that FH-Dedup creates overhead when it must retrieve information from the encrypted table during write operations; nevertheless, in the most common operations, the read operations, we achieve faster reads than systems that require the enclave interaction, specifically, we, are on average 5.38 times faster than S2Dedup.
+We can also observe that our system creates overhead when it must retrieve information from the encrypted table during write operations; nevertheless, in the most common operations, the read operations, we achieve faster reads than systems that require the enclave interaction, specifically, we are on average 5.38 times faster than S2Dedup.

-6 Conclusions
+6 CONCLUSIONS

 With the rapid growth of data, cloud storage systems have become popular.
-To allow the storage of duplicate data without compromising storage efficiency, new techniques were introduced.

 Data deduplication is a technique that reduces the amount of redundant data held in a cloud storage service.
 If the data is already stored, a pointer to that copy of the data is created, rather than storing additional copies of the data.
+Enabling large economic gains from major storage providers.